 - (1) The Managed Care Plan shall ensure all applicable staff receives basic training on the PDO service delivery option - (2) The Managed Care Plan shall designate staff to participate in PDO training conducted by the Agency. - (3) The Managed Care Plan shall ensure an adequate number of case managers are trained extensively in the PDO.
-This extensive PDO training, beyond the general PDO informational training, is provided to case managers who serve enrollees and consists of training specific to PDO employer responsibilities, such as: completing federal and state tax documents, interviewing potential direct service workers, developing Emergency Back-up Plans, training direct service workers, completing the PDO Pre-Screening tool, evaluating direct service worker job performance, and completing and submitting timesheets. - (4) The Managed Care Plan shall submit completed PDO Training Evaluations from all Managed Care Plan staff and case manager trainings, to the Agency, on at least an annual basis.
-The Agency will supply a PDO Training Evaluation template to be distributed during all Managed Care Plan staff and case manager trainings. - (5) The Managed Care Plan shall provide PDO-trained staff as part of the enrollee and provider call centers to be available during the business hours specified in this Contract.
+This extensive PDO training, beyond the general PDO informational training, is provided to case managers who serve enrollees and consists of training specific to PDO employer responsibilities, such as: completing federal and state tax documents, interviewing potential direct service workers, developing Emergency Back-up Plans, training direct service workers, completing the PDO Pre-Screening tool, evaluating direct service worker job performance, and completing and submitting timesheets.
+The Managed Care Plan shall maintain records of employee training in the employee's file. - (4) The Managed Care Plan shall provide PDO-trained staff as part of the enrollee and provider call centers to be available during the business hours specified in this Contract.